BIGJRA/BIGJRA.github.io/reborn.md

     - Chatter
     - Roost

 Time to fight Taka again.
 Although he has added Klefki and Gligar to his team, neither should be too threatening.
-Just be careful of Exeggutor hitting hard with its STABs and Nature Power into Gear Grind and also Chatot setting up on you.
+Just be careful of Exeggutor hitting hard with its STABs and Nature Power -> Gear Grind, and also Chatot setting up on you.

 Accept Cain's fast travel request.

 ## The Battle for Apophyll

 Once you're back on Apophyll, prepare your team.
-It's worth pointing out that in the battle winning is optional, but there are strategies to win if you're interested.
+It's worth pointing out that winning the upcoming boss battle  is optional, but there are strategies to win if you're interested.
 Head down to Pyrous Mountain.

 Head in and you'll be partnered up with Victoria.

 **Relationship Point Choices:**
 - Try to leave Pyrous while partnered with Victoria (-2 Victoria)

+**Meteor Grunt Ama & Meteor Grunt Christopher.
+Field: Super-Heated Field**
+- Noctowl, Lv.
+39, Serious Nature, IVs: 10
+- Dodrio, Lv.
+39, Serious Nature, IVs: 10
+- Klang, Lv.
+40, Serious Nature, IVs: 10
+- Gabite, Lv.
+39, Serious Nature, IVs: 10
+- Shuckle, Lv.
+39, Serious Nature, IVs: 10
+- Doublade, Lv.
+40, Serious Nature, IVs: 10

 Anyways, if you haven't explored Pyrous yet now you'll have to, so follow the directions in the above Pyrous section if you'd like.
 If you have, you just have to make it back up to the peak using the straightforward path, beating grunts as you go.
+To the left:

+**Meteor Grunt Antoine & Meteor Grunt Demian.
+Field: Super-Heated Field**
+- Mightyena, Lv.
+40, Serious Nature, IVs: 10
+- Liepard, Lv.
+40, Serious Nature, IVs: 10
+- Venomoth, Lv.
+40, Serious Nature, IVs: 10
+- Graveler, Lv.
+40, Serious Nature, IVs: 10

+On B1F:

+**Meteor Grunt Minta & Meteor Grunt Chad.
+Field: Super-Heated Field**
+- Hariyama, Lv.
+39, Serious Nature, IVs: 10
+- Sudowoodo, Lv.
+39, Serious Nature, IVs: 10
+- Haunter, Lv.
+40, Serious Nature, IVs: 10
+- Venomoth, Lv.
+39, Serious Nature, IVs: 10
+- Pignite, Lv.
+39, Serious Nature, IVs: 10
+- Fearow, Lv.
+40, Serious Nature, IVs: 10

+Back on 1F, following the path up the mountain:

+**Meteor Grunt Michaela & Meteor Grunt Winter.
+Field: Super-Heated Field**
+- Skuntank, Lv.
+40, Serious Nature, IVs: 10
+- Minior, Lv.
+40, Serious Nature, IVs: 10
+- Metang, Lv.
+40, Serious Nature, IVs: 10
+- Milotic, Lv.
+40, Serious Nature, IVs: 10

+**Meteor Dame Regina & Meteor Dame Gretchen.
+Field: Super-Heated Field**
+- Tsareena, Lv.
+40, Serious Nature, IVs: 10
+- Houndoom, Lv.
+41, Serious Nature, IVs: 10
+- Serperior, Lv.
+40, Serious Nature, IVs: 10
+- Delcatty, Lv.
+40, Serious Nature, IVs: 10
+- Lunatone, Lv.
+40, Serious Nature, IVs: 10
+- Heliolisk, Lv.
+41, Serious Nature, IVs: 10

-Once you reach the peak, it's time for that battle I was talking about.
+Once you reach the peak, it's time for that boss battle I was talking about.

 **In order to access the exclusive postgame route, you need to win this battle.**